 On January 27th, 2017 an executive order on national security and immigration was signed by President Donald Trump.
 Entitled “Protecting the Nation from Foreign Terrorist Entry into the United States,” the document states that the purpose of the executive order is to reform the visa-issuance policy and prevent radicalized “individuals with terrorist ties” from receiving U.S. visas.
+Although many initially thought this executive order is somehow extended to individuals with open court cases in the United States, it doesn’t, according to an article published by civil and business appeal law firm, Brownstone.

 The order appeals to the fears the reader with incendiary references to terrorist attacks like 9/11 and barbaric acts like so-called “honor killings.”
 However, the question remains, what does all this inflammatory rhetoric and the action of a blatant ban mean to non-terrorist nationals who desire to work and live in the U.S.?